pranavmital/imjur/README.md

 ## About

-This was my first time doing an end to end build of a full-stack web app.
-I've used node & express on the backend, and HTML (with handlebars), bootstrap, and vanilla JS on the frontend.
+This is an attempt at an end-to-end build of a full-stack web app using node & express on the backend, and HTML (with handlebars), bootstrap, and vanilla JS on the frontend.

 ##